davidchesnut/office-js/add-in-ids/README.md

 Add-ins without a value for the **AssetID** are centrally deployed.
 These can’t be found in the spreadsheet.

+For next steps, see [Determine if centrally deployed add-ins are using legacy tokens](#determine-if-centrally-deployed-add-ins-are-using-legacy-tokens).

 Next, run the following command in PowerShell to get a list of organization add-ins.
 This list may include additional add-ins not found from the previous command.

 - `Get-App -OrganizationApp | ft DisplayName, MarketplaceAssetID, AppId, ProviderName`